CMakePP/CMakePPLang/paper/paper.md

 Looking at the function signature, `list(LENGTH <list> <output variable>)` [@cmake_list_length], it is unclear which version to use without trial and error.
-Conversely, using strong typing with CMakePPLang \autoref{fig:cmakepplang_list_length}, it is immediately clear that the variable pointing to the list should be used, while the other options throw errors that prompt the user to reconsider the function signature and types being passed in.
+Conversely, using strong typing with CMakePPLang \autoref{fig:cmakepplang_list_length}, it is immediately clear that the variable pointing to the list should be used from the types of the signature, `cpp_list(LENGTH cpp_list list* int*)`, where `list*` is a pointer to a list (colloquially it is the variable containing a list) and `int*` is a pointer to an integer where the resulting length will be stored.
+The other options now throw errors that prompt the user to reconsider the function signature and types being passed in.

 ![Three different methods of passing a list to `list(LENGTH`, showing the results of each call in a comment on the following line.
 Only the first call returns the correct list length of three. \label{fig:cmake_list_length}](fig/cmake_list_length.png){width=60%}